-Home > Medicaid Redetermination > Understand New Hampshire Medicaid Redetermination
+Home > Medicaid Redetermination > New Hampshire Medicaid redetermination and renewals

 How complete a renewal to keep your Medicaid coverage in New Hampshire

 - Sign up for a NH Easy account – The NH Easy Gateway to Services is New Hampshire’s electronic application system.
-The NH Easy site also allows you to check you eligibility and track you application status.
-You can also use the online system to apply for programs including the Supplemental Nutrition Assistance Program (SNAP), child care assistance, and Medicaid.
+If you’re required to submit documentation to verify your Medicaid eligibility, you can upload the documents via the NH Easy site.
+The NH Easy site also allows you to check your eligibility and track your application status.
+In addition to Medicaid, you can also use the online system to apply for programs such as the Supplemental Nutrition Assistance Program (SNAP) and child care assistance.

 - Provide requested verifications – DHHS may want more information about your income and resources, and residency – the main criteria New Hampshire uses to determine Medicaid eligibility.
 Respond right away to any requests for information, whether they come in the mail or to your NH Easy account.